redis/docs/content/operate/kubernetes/reference/_index.md

 weight: 89
 ---

-This section contains the references to the operator, cluster, database deployment options for Kubernetes.
+This section contains API reference for the Redis custom resources and supported distributions.